 - Shipment details (description, quantity, weight, NMFC class)

 - Additional comments as needed

 If you don’t complete the proper documentation required for carriage of your freight, or the documents are inaccurate, modifications will be made at your expense.
 Being prepared will help you avoid costly adjustments.

 LTL rates are generally determined by the freight class (NMFC) of the goods being shipped.
 The freight class takes into account the descriptions, size, and weight of the shipment.
 However, this is not the only factor that determines final rates.

 Additional fees may apply for accessorial services that require more than the classic dock-to-dock transport.
 When preparing your LTL shipment for pickup, be sure to take into account the need for special equipment and services like liftgates, non-commercial destinations, and inside pickup and/or delivery.

 Being properly prepared to send off your LTL shipment when the carrier arrives will lead to cost and time savings.
-Follow these steps and work with your freight service representative to ensure you’re as prepared as the goods on your pallets for your LTL pickup.
+Following these steps for booking and LTL pickups are made easier with online self-service tools at your disposal.

 Do you have a shipment to book?Get Free Quotes

 Image Credit: https://www.istockphoto.com/portfolio/vitpho